 G2 Special interest-based activities are scheduled as an alternative to regular academic classes at the end of each term.
 Students have the opportunity to choose the activity that they would like to join given their interest and/or talent.
-G3 - G4 A set of club offerings is made available to students every term.
+G3 KAB Scouting is a required club for all students.
+G4 A set of club offerings is made available to students every term.
 Club meetings are scheduled once every cycle.
-Membership is optional.
+Membership in at least 1 club is required of all students.
 G5 - G6 A set of club offerings is made available to students at the beginning of the school year.
 Club meetings are scheduled once every cycle.
 All students are required to join one club per trimester and are given a grade at the end of each trimester.

 Clubs that require a special skill set may require an audition or a proficiency test as part of their membership requirement.
-These clubs usually require more frequent meetings than the other clubs.
+These clubs usually require more frequent meetings than the other clubs and may be offered as a second club to students who are perceived to be able to manage more than one extra-curricular activity.
+Club performance and participation from Grades 3 to 6 are graded.